-If you don't create custom compact layouts for an object, all the object's record highlight fields, preview cards, and action-related feed items are driven by a read-only, system default compact layout that contains a predefined set of fields.
-After you create one or more custom compact layouts, you can set one as the primary compact layout for the object.
-The primary compact layout is then used as the default for that object.
+As with page layouts, there are separate compact layouts for each object.
+By default, each object derives its record highlight fields, preview cards, and action-related feed items from the predefined set of fields in the object's read-only, system default compact layout.
+You can create custom compact layouts on an object-by-object basis.
+After you create one or more custom compact layouts, you set one as the primary compact layout for the object.
+The primary compact layout is then used as the new default for that object.